Hannah Crafts: Life

-Hannah Bond, according to Gregg Hecimovich of Furman University, was born into slavery.
-Bond worked for Wheeler's wife Ellen as a lady's maid, and learned to read and write.
-Her novel revealed close knowledge of the Wheeler household and his tenure as US Minister to Nicaragua.
-She quotes liberally from novels by prominent authors found to have been part of Wheeler's extensive library.
+Hannah Bond, according to Gregg Hecimovich of Furman University, was a house slave who worked for Wheeler's wife Ellen as a lady's maid who learned to read and write.
+Her novel reveals close knowledge of the Wheeler household and Wheeler's tenure as US Minister to Nicaragua.
+She quotes liberally from 19th-century novels by prominent authors found to have been part of Wheeler's extensive library.

-About 1857 Bond took on disguise with men's clothes, perhaps helped by someone in the Wheeler family, and escaped from the plantation, traveling as a white boy.
+About 1857, Bond took to disguising in men's clothes (perhaps helped by someone in the Wheeler family), and escaped from the plantation, traveling as a white boy.
 She reached freedom in the North, living for a time in upstate New York with a couple named Crafts.
 She apparently took their surname as her pseudonym.
 Later she settled in New Jersey.
 There she married and became a school teacher.

-Bond wrote a novel, The Bondwoman's Narrative by Hannah Crafts, Fugitive Slave from North Carolina.
-It is a fictional slave narrative, recounting the experiences of a young mixed-race woman slave who escapes to the North and gains freedom.
+Bond wrote the novel, The Bondwoman's Narrative by Hannah Crafts, Fugitive Slave from North Carolina, a fictional slave narrative, recounting the experiences of a young mixed-race woman slave who escapes to the North and gains freedom.
 Her manuscript was found years later in a New Jersey attic and held privately for some time.
 In 2001 it was purchased at auction by Henry Louis Gates Jr., a professor of African-American literature and culture at Harvard University.
-He had the manuscript authenticated, and arranged publication in 2002.
+He had the manuscript authenticated and arranged for its publication in 2002.

-Most literary scholars believed that the name Hannah Crafts was a pseudonym, and they have considered the work to be a fictionalized autobiography.
-From her writing, Crafts appears to be self-taught.
+Most literary scholars had believed, prior to Gregg Hecimovich's discovery, that the name "Hannah Crafts" was a pseudonym, and had considered the work to be a fictionalized autobiography.
+From her writing, Crafts appears to have been self-taught.
 References in the work suggest that she may have been born in the 1830s.